Eli-Raphael/ERC20-Token/README.md

 # ERC20 Token

-This Solidity program is a simple  program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.
+This Solidity program is a demonstration of a contract that has different authorization levels.

 ## Description

+In this contract, there are different permissions for the type of user.
+The owner is the sole user who has exclusive rights to mint new tokens, ensuring a controlled token supply.
+Other users can burn and transfer their tokens, but they are not allowed to mint.
+It basically shows real-life application of blockchain transactions and even cash payment.

 ## Getting Started